-In this second blog post (read the first here), Cornish Garden Team share their top coastal gardening tips and tell us how to plant a piece of Watergate Bay at home.
+In this blog post, Cornish Garden Team share their top coastal gardening tips and tell us how to plant a piece of Watergate Bay at home.

 Vicky and Ed from the Cornish Garden Team, based up the road in Wadebridge, have been busy transforming our weary plants into pots of blooming with happiness since 2013.